Midnordic/music-master/content/docs/composition/index.en.md

 You can also add any track or entire folder by clicking and dragging it into the application window.

-## Removing Tracks
+## Removing tracks

 To remove a track from the composition, click the "trash" icon located to its right.

 Removing a track from the composition will also remove it from all other places — playlists, the editor, and playback.
-All connections to that node will be broken.
+All connections to and from that element will be lost.

-## Saving and Loading Compositions {#saving}
+## Saving and loading Compositions {#saving}

 Each composition can be saved to a file (with the .mm extension) and later reloaded from it.